-What does And Your Bird Can Sing mean?
+What do you think And Your Bird Can Sing means?

 Beatles: And Your Bird Can Sing Meaning